Boro23-wq/my-space-blog/content/blog/10-things-i-regret-about-node/index.md

 # The Challenge:

-<u>Node.js</u> is a JavaScript runtime utilized by a huge number of associations and individuals and has around **_7 million_** dynamic clients every month.
+<ins class="sub-ins-2">Node.js</ins>is a JavaScript runtime utilized by a huge number of associations and individuals and has around <ins class="sub-ins-2">7 million</ins> dynamic clients every month.

-With more than **_15 million_** open source downloads every month and in excess of a **_billion_** bundle downloads every week, Node.js is viewed as the greatest computerized change stage controlling everything from web, IoT and work area applications to microservice structures.
+With more than <ins class="sub-ins-2">15 million</ins> open source downloads every month and in excess of a <ins class="sub-ins-2">billion</ins> bundle downloads every week, Node.js is viewed as the greatest computerized change stage controlling everything from web, IoT and work area applications to microservice structures.

-It is the runtime of decision for elite, low idleness applications, fueling everything from big business applications, robot, API motors, cloud stacks, and portable sites.
+> It is the runtime of decision for elite, low idleness applications, fueling everything from big business applications, robot, API motors, cloud stacks, and portable sites.

-As a very well known open source venture, Node.js battled with developing agonies.
+As a very well known <ins class="sub-ins-2">open source</ins> venture, Node.js battled with developing agonies.
 The first improvement was supported by Joyent (obtained by Samsung) and after just about three years of very quick turn of events, the undertaking had developed generously and had countless engineers downstream who were getting progressively dependent on Node.

 By 2014, it was evident that Node.js was transformatively affecting the business.
 The stakes around Node.js were getting higher.
 Developing accomplishment as an open source venture and a developing biological system of sellers made a turbulent scene.
 This brought about many equal and frequently clashing advancement endeavors and contradictions that eased back discharges.

 Notwithstanding the moderate discharges, Node.js appropriation was developing rapidly and endeavors were searching for greater security with Node.js, including plans for long haul support.
 While free designers were searching for quicker discharge cycles.
 The present condition of the venture required an alternate legislative structure.

 ## So, what did he regret about Node.js?
-Lets take a look.

-### Overview
+### <ins class="sub-ins">Overview</ins>

 The goal was to heavily focus on programming event driven HTTP servers when he created Node and Go.
 Go is a language to build fast servers.
 But he sufficed JavaScript is nice.
 Dynamic languages may not suit for building a server, in which you want to control everything, but are the right tool for prototyping.

 The problems with Node runtime are almost around how it manages user code mainly because he focused on the evented I/O (IOCP, epoll, kquery), the module system essentially became an afterthought.

-### Introduction
+### <ins class="sub-ins">Introduction</ins>

 Dynamic languages are great for many things, but in a server, one want things to be statically typed.
 He didn't stick with Promises in Node (when he introduced them in June 2009), later removed them a year after on February 2009.
 Keeping them could have sped up the whole process of async/await development.